tkn-tub/ns3-gym/doc/tutorial/source/getting-started.rst

    uan                       virtual-net-device        visualizer
    wave                      wifi                      wimax

    Modules not built (see ns-3 tutorial for explanation): brite                     click

-   Leaving directory `./ns-3.25'

 Regarding the portion about modules not built::